 Staff recommends that the utility continue charging the current rates on a temporary basis, subject to refund, pending the final outcome of this proceeding.
 Should the final rates be lower than the current rates, the applicant should be required to refund the difference, with interest, pursuant to Rule 25-30.360, Florida Administrative Code.
 The utility should be required to provide evidence of a bond or letter of credit as security in the amount of \$77,050 to the guarantee the refund by August 16, 2006.
 As an alternative, an escrow account can be established.
 Pursuant to Rule 25-30.360(6), Florida Administrative Code, the utility should file monthly reports no later than the 20th of each month indicating the monthly and total amount of revenues billed and subject to refund at the end of the preceding month until the final order is issued.
 The reports should also indicate the status of the security being used to guarantee repayment of any potential refund.
-As stated in the case background, by letter dated July 25, 2006, counsel for the utility advised that the utility will continue to charge its current water and wastewater rates and, pursuant to staffs request, has agreed to hold 44% of its water and wastewater revenues received as of July 18, 2006, subject to refund pending the final outcome of this proceeding.
+Further, the Commission should prohibit the utility from disconnecting service for failure to pay contested bills for any utility service subject to the Commission's jurisdiction while the Commission is investigating these matters.